brettmcdowell/brettmcdowell/README.md

 ### Hi there 👋

 ### 🔭 I’m currently working on:
-#### * Developing a Productivity Assistant that will import your Google/Apple Calendar and give you statistics on your productivity around your utilised/unutilised time
+#### * Developing a Productivity Assistant that will import your Google Calendar and give you statistics on your productivity around your utilised/unutilised time
 ### 🌱 I’m currently learning: C++, Java, React
 ### 📫 How to reach me:
   ##### * brettmcdowell222@gmail.com